-Margaret Mahy was born and raised in Whakatane and began writing children's books in earnest at the age of eighteen.
-After graduating with a Bachelor of Arts in 1955, Margaret trained as a librarian and in 1967 began work at the School Library Service in Christchurch.
-During this time she had stories published in the New Zealand School Journal, however her big break came in 1968 when an American publisher found the text of A Lion in the Meadowand bought it – along with all the other work Margaret had produced over the years.
-Consequently, eight books were published simultaneously.
+Margaret Mahy was born and raised in Whakatane, and began writing children's books in earnest at the age of eighteen.
+Her big break came in 1968 when an American publisher found the text of A Lion in the Meadow and bought it – along with all the other work she had produced over the years; resulting in eight books being published simultaneously.

-Margaret became a full-time writer in 1980.
-Her novel The Haunting won the Carnegie Medal of the British Library Association – the first writer outside the United Kingdom to do so.
-Margaret's work has been translated into fifteen languages and won the Carnegie Medal three times (1982, 1986 and 1987); the Young Observer Fiction Prize (1986); the Italian Premier Grafico Award (1976) and the Dutch Silver Pencil Award (1977).
-She has also been awarded the Esther Glen Medal of the New Zealand Library Association six times, the first in 1970 for The Lion In The Meadow.
+Mahy became a full-time writer in 1980.
+Her novel The Haunting won the Carnegie Medal of the British Library Association, and she became the first writer outside the United Kingdom to win this medal.
+Her work has been translated into fifteen languages and has won the Carnegie Medal three times (in 1982, 1986 and 1987); the Young Observer Fiction Prize (1986); the Italian Premier Grafico Award (1976) and the Dutch Silver Pencil Award (1977).
+She has also been awarded the Esther Glen Medal of the New Zealand Library Association six times.

-Margaret has been appointed a writing fellow in New Zealand, Australia, and in the United States.
-Her works have won awards and been included in prestige listings by journal editors, librarians and educationalists.
-The Australian animated television show The Magical World of Margaret Mahy is based on Margaret's children's stories.
-In 1999, A Summery Saturday Morning won Best Picture Book at the New Zealand Post Children's Book Awards, and 24 Hours received an Honour Award at the 2001 New Zealand Post Children's Book Awards.
+Mahy was appointed a writing fellow in New Zealand, Australia, and in the United States.
+A Summery Saturday Morning won Best Picture Book at the New Zealand Post Children's Book Awards, and 24 Hours received an Honour Award at the 2001 New Zealand Post Children's Book Awards.
 Alchemy (2002) was shortlisted for the 2003 LIANZA Esther Glen Medal and won the Best Senior Fiction at the New Zealand Post Children's Book Awards 2003.